 - Plan for the stakeholder consultations at the national and district level with respect to the program and its environmental management.
-Based on the outcomes of the stakeholders analysis, policy review and capacity assessment, institutional mechanism for environmental management in the RTIP II: Flood Damage (Additional Financing) program were developed; - Share in LGED during the interaction about the likely environmental issues, environmental requirements of GOB and WB; - During the preparation of EMF, interactions were also held with District LGED offices, and private sector for their views with regards to their opinions, their roles and responsibilities in the RTIP II: Flood Damage (Additional Financing) program; and - Assessment of stakeholder's impressions on environmental issues, causes and in exploring ways to address it.
+Based on the outcomes of the stakeholders' analysis, policy review and capacity assessment, institutional mechanism for environmental management in the RTIP-2 program were developed; - Share in LGED during the interaction about the likely environmental issues, environmental requirements of GOB and WB; - During the preparation of EMF for additional financing, interactions were also held with District LGED offices, and private sector for their views with regards to their opinions, their roles and responsibilities in the program; and - Assessment of stakeholder's impressions on environmental issues, causes, and in exploring ways to address it.